LAripping/watchlist-widget/README.md

 - [ ] **Coming Soon!** :hourglass: Pointing to a *public* IMDB Watchlist to track

-- [x] Placing fancy, scrollable widgets on your home screen (pics below!)
+- [x] Placing fancy, scrollable widgets on your home screen (pics below)

-- [ ] Clicking titles to get to the IMDB page
+- [x] Clicking titles to get to the IMDB page

   | List Widget                 | Grid Widget | Stack Widget |
   | --------------------------- | ----------- | ------------ |